IgorMishchuk/jenkins-docker/README.md

 * [http://localhost:80/](http://localhost:80/) for Nginx.
 Port mapping is defined [here](../master/docker-compose.yml#L14-L15);
 * [http://localhost:8080/](http://localhost:8080/) for Jenkins.
 Login details are in Jenkins [section](../master/README.md#jenkins).

+### Pipeline jobs

+So far two jobs have been pre-configured:

+1. Job [weissbeerger-docker](../master/Jenkinsfile), which will rebuild and relaunch `nginx` container;
+2. Job [weissbeerger-s3](https://github.com/IgorMishchuk/weissbeerger-s3/blob/master/Jenkinsfile), which will upload updated version of `index.html` to S3 static website bucket.

-### Pipeline job
+### Pipeline details

+For sake of example, both jobs take changed `index.html` file located on Docker host `repo/weissbeerger-docker/nginx/web/index.html`.

+#### Weissbeerger-docker

-After changes to Nginx files have been done, run job `weissbeerger` in Jenkins.
+After changes to `index.html` file have been done, run job `weissbeerger-docker` in Jenkins.
 It will automatically tag image version with [build number](../master/Jenkinsfile#L5), rebuild the image and start new container in scope of existing docker application.

+#### Weissbeeger-s3

+After changes to `index.html` file have been done, run job `weissbeerger-s3` in Jenkins.
+It will upload changed file to S3 bucket thus updating static [website](http://weissbeerger-s3.s3-website.eu-west-3.amazonaws.com/).